Environmental Grant Program

 For more information, please see our 2019 Program Brochure and Grant Application Form

-Recipients of Iowa American Water’s 2018 Environmental Grant Awards are as follows:
+In 2019, Iowa American Water awarded grant funds totaling $10,900 for community projects that improve, restore or protect watersheds.
+Recipients of Iowa American Water’s 2019 Environmental Grant Awards are as follows:

 Entries in IA should be sent to: